BulgarelliD-Lab/Microbiota_mapping/README.md

 - Figure 5 and Supplementary Figures 13-18: please refer to https://github.com/maxecoulter/General
 - Figure 7b and Supplementary Figure 19: please refer to https://github.com/maxecoulter/Transcript_plotter

-# Update May 20th, 2022
+# Update May 27th, 2022
+Please note that the code for generating Supplementary Fig. 2 is contained in the folder Preprocessing_QRMC-3HS_SFig1

-Please note the manuscript is still in final revisions
+Please also note the manuscript is still in final revisions